bluzDK/bluzDK-firmware/README.md

 [![Build Status](https://travis-ci.org/spark/firmware.svg?branch=develop)](https://travis-ci.org/spark/firmware)

-# Particle Firmware for the Core and Photon
+# Particle Firmware for the Core, Photon and bluz

 This is the main source code repository of the Particle firmware libraries.